-Along with conducting a vulnerability assessment, a security risk assessment consists of identifying the assets (laptops, desktops, servers, network and other security devices) of the company, risks associated with the assets, what mechanisms the company has implemented to manage the risks, how are those mechanisms documented and managed (by personnel).
-This risk assessment gives the company and its executives a picture of the overall risks and recommendations for addressing them.
+A security risk assessment identifies the organization's assets (laptops, desktops, servers, network, and other security devices), risks associated with the assets, mechanisms the company has in place to manage those risks, and how those mechanisms are documented and managed.
+The risk assessment provides a complete picture of the overall risks and recommendations for addressing them.

-- Adherence to NIST SP 800-30 based 9-step Risk Assessment Methodology
+- Adherence to NIST SP 800-30 nine-step Risk Assessment Methodology

 - Penetration Testing and Vulnerability Assessments (Assets) - External and Internal

 - Social Engineering Testing (Physical, Vishing, Phishing)

 - Business Associate and Third-Party Vendor Risk Assessments

 - Asset Management